nicolasberube/Arzette_Randomizer/README.md

 ### race_rewards
 Includes the 100 rupees rewards of the Rudy races in the pool.

+### beacons
+Includes the beacons location in the pool.
+Not to be confused with level_order, which decides which level is unlocked by hitting the beacon.

+### jewels
+Includes the Faramore jewel shards in the pool.
+This means that beating the bosses might not be required, and you could find jewel shards anywhere.

 ### trading_sequence
 This variable can take many values, as explained here.